CybersecurityProtecting Personal Data: 10 Golden Tips for Your Privacy in 2026

 Remember: if someone cracks a single password you use everywhere, you have lost all your accounts at once.

-Tip 2: Enable Two-Factor Authentication (2FA) on All Accounts
+Tip 2: Why Should You Enable Two-Factor Authentication on All Accounts?

 Two-factor authentication adds an extra layer of protection even if your password is stolen.
-When enabled, you will need to enter an additional code sent to your phone or generated by a dedicated app.
+When enabled, you will need to enter an additional code sent to your phone or generated by a dedicated app — making account takeover virtually impossible even with a leaked password.

 Best two-factor authentication apps: